SCHOOL PROGRAMS

 This project was made possible by a grant from the National Park Trust and USDA Forest Service.

-We can accommodate one class at a time.
+We can only accommodate one class at a time.

 Groups with fewer than 16 students will be charged a flat rate program fee of $96.

-Custom Programming available upon request at the cost of $12 per student, minimum of 20 students.
+Custom programming available upon request: $12 per student, minimum of 20 students.

 Traveling Programs - We Come to You!